haganbmj/MagicSetEditor2/docs/type/index.rst

     * - ``<i>``
       - The text inside the tag is italic.
     * - ``<sym>``
-      - The text inside the tag is rendered as symbols, if a [[prop:style:symbol font]] is set for the text box.
+      - The text inside the tag is rendered as symbols, if a [[prop:style:symbol font` is set for the text box.
     * - ``<color:???>``
-      - The text inside the tag is rendered with the given [[type:color]].
+      - The text inside the tag is rendered with the given :ref:`color`.
     * - ``<size:???>``
       - The text inside the tag is rendered with the given font size in points, for example ``"<size:12>text</size>"@ makes the text 12 points.
 The text is scaled down proportionally when it does not fit in a text box and the @scale down to`` attribute allows it.
     * - ``<font:???>``
       - The text inside the tag is rendered with the given font family.
     * - ``<align:???>``
-      - The block inside the tag is aligned with the given horizontal [[type:alignment]]
+      - The block inside the tag is aligned with the given horizontal :ref:`alignment`
     * - ``<margin:??:??>``
       - The block inside the tag has additional left, right (optional), and top (optional) margins of the specified size in pixels.
     * - ``<li>``
       - The text inside the tag is treated as a list marker, meaning that if the line wraps it will be indented to match the content of the ``<li>`` tag.
     * - ``<line>``
-      - Line breaks inside this tag use the [[prop:style:line height line]], and they show a horizontal line.
+      - Line breaks inside this tag use the [[prop:style:line height line`, and they show a horizontal line.
     * - ``<soft-line>``
-      - Line breaks inside this tag use the [[prop:style:soft line height]].
+      - Line breaks inside this tag use the [[prop:style:soft line height`.
     * - ``<atom>``
       - An atomic piece of text.
 The cursor can never be inside it; it is selected as a whole.
 			The program automatically inserts ``<atom-soft>``.